 Mount Sterling: William Lavery and Robert Orr held gospel meetings July 8-29 with a planned community supper each Sunday before the meeting.
 Much good seed was sown and watered, and they are waiting patiently for God to give the increase.

 San Luis Río Colorado: The assembly recently had reason for rejoicing when five believers were baptized and received into fellowship.
 Two weeks of gospel meetings were held in July while some work in remodeling the rented hall also took place.
-For three days at the beginning of August, Dan Harvey and Abisaí Vieyra organized a Mexican Youth Camp at a rural location between San Luis RC and Hermosillo called Bethany Ranch.
-They were encouraged by the salvation of some and the spiritual growth of others.
+For three days at the beginning of August, Abisaí Vieyra helped organize a Mexican Youth Camp at a rural location between San Luis RC and Hermosillo called Bethany Ranch.
+All involved were encouraged by the salvation of some and the spiritual growth of others.
 Timothy Woodford gave sound teaching at the camp on various aspects of self-control.

 Ciudad Obregón: Tim Woodford spent a Lord’s Day with the assembly in June when the daughter of a couple in the assembly was baptized.